whitesource/agents/readme.md

     * Open requests for newly introduced libraries
     * Cancel requests for removed libraries.

-An agent is a plugin for one or more components in the your project ecosystem.
+An agent is a plugin for one or more components in your project ecosystem.
 Build systems, continuous integration servers, etc...

 ### Getting started
 Setup and usage instructions for each agent can be found in the [documentation][1].
-We recommend to visit the [service documentation][7] as well.
+We recommend visiting the [service documentation][7] as well.

 ### Available plugins
 At the moment we have plugins for [Maven][3], [Ant][10], [Jenkins][4] and [TeamCity][5].